P-split formulations: A class of intermediate formulations between big-M and convex hull for disjunctive constraints: Disjuncts with multiple constraints

 For a disjunction with nonlinear constraints and $P$-split formulations with $P<n$, the proof breaks, as the mapping between the $\boldsymbol{x}$ and $\boldsymbol{\alpha}$ spaces is not bijective.
 The convex hull of a nonlinear disjunction can, therefore, typically not be obtained through a $P$-split formulation.
 However, as illustrated by example \eqref{eq:example1} $P$-split formulations can form good approximations of the convex hull. \begin{remark} Theorem 5 is merely of theoretical interest.
 To construct the convex hull of a linear disjunction, the extended convex hull formulation \cite{balas1998disjunctive} should be directly applied.
 In this case, there is no advantage of the $P$-split formulation. \end{remark}

-\begin{corollary} For disjunctions where the constraint functions have independent bounds, the continuous relaxations of P-split formulations form a hierarchy.
+\begin{corollary} For disjunctions where the constraint functions have additive bounds and $\mathcal{X}$ is a box defined by bounds on all variables, the continuous relaxations of P-split formulations form a hierarchy.
 The relaxations start from the big-M relaxation ($P=1$) with each additional split resulting in an as tight or tighter relaxation, and with only linear constraints it converges to the convex hull relaxation ($P=n$). \end{corollary} \begin{proof} By Theorem~4, $1$-split and big-M have the same continuous relaxation in the $\boldsymbol{x}$-space.
 Each additional split results in an as tight or tighter relaxation.
 The equivalence to the convex hull is given by Theorem~5. \end{proof}

+The natural follow-up question to Theorem~5 is whether a $P$-split formulation can form the convex hull of a disjunction with convex constraints if $\mathcal{X}$ is a box.
+Theorem~6 shows that, in general, that is not the case.
+To simplify the theorem, we first introduce a simple definition of a disjunctive variable property.

+\begin{definition} We say that the disjunctive constraint \eqref{eq:main_disjunction} is \textit{fully disjoint} if the intersection of any two disjuncts of the constraint is empty. \end{definition} \begin{theorem} For a disjunctive constraint that is fully disjoint, with additive bounds and constraint functions that are strictly convex, a $P$-split formulation cannot form the true convex hull of the disjunctive constraint. \end{theorem} \begin{proof} It is sufficient only to consider the $n$-split formulation, as the additive-bound property ensures the $n$-split has the strongest relaxation by Theorem 4.
+First, we pick two points $\boldsymbol{x}^1$ and $\boldsymbol{x}^2$ from two different disjuncts such that they are both extreme points of the disjuncts and that the entire line segment connecting $\boldsymbol{x}^1$ and $\boldsymbol{x}^2$ lies on the boundary of the convex hull of the disjunctive constraint.
+We will refer to the disjuncts as \say{1} and \say{2}.
+We map these points onto the $P$-split representation of the disjunctive constraint (with $P=n$) by selecting